By Mike Kocsis | 10 minutes read | Last updated: August 11, 2025 Categories: Menopause Testosterone

 - Certain medications, such as corticosteroids, hormonal contraceptives, etc.

 High testosterone levels in women can be damaging to their reproductive health and physical appearance.
-If you experience any of the following high testosterone symptoms, discuss them with your healthcare provider for proper analysis and treatment.
+That is why you should talk to your doctor if you think you may have excess testosterone.

 Symptoms of high testosterone in women